 Passing On Family Legacies As an Expat

-Most of my family traditions from my grandparents — from recipes for Christmas dinner to bedtime stories.
+Most of my family traditions come from my grandparents — from recipes for Christmas dinner to bedtime stories.
 These little things become a natural continuation of what I grew up with as a child.
 But when I decided to live abroad, I inadvertently cut the bridge between generations, meaning that my parents now have a limited number of occasions to pass on their cultural and family legacy to my children.

 Connecting the dots is difficult, especially since my kids are immersed in a different culture that inevitably influences how they do things.
 I want to make sure that they don’t miss out on any opportunities to learn about my native culture.
 But, at the same time, I’m aware that they are growing up in a different environment and they don’t want to be different from their friends and colleagues.